ckeditor/ckeditor5/docs/builds/guides/frameworks/vuejs-v3.md

 [![npm version](https://badge.fury.io/js/%40ckeditor%2Fckeditor5-vue.svg)](https://www.npmjs.com/package/@ckeditor/ckeditor5-vue)

-CKEditor 5 consists of {@link builds/guides/overview ready-to-use editor builds} and {@link framework/guides/overview CKEditor 5 Framework} upon which the builds are based.
+CKEditor 5 consists of the {@link builds/guides/overview ready-to-use editor builds} and the {@link framework/guides/overview CKEditor 5 Framework} upon which the builds are based.

-The [easiest way](#quick-start) to use CKEditor 5 in your Vue.js application is by choosing one of the {@link builds/guides/overview#available-builds rich text editor builds} and simply passing it to the configuration of the Vue.js component.
-Read more about this solution in the [Quick start](#quick-start) section.
+The easiest way to use CKEditor 5 in your Vue.js application is by choosing one of the {@link builds/guides/overview#available-builds rich text editor builds} and simply passing it to the configuration of the Vue.js component.
+Read more about this solution in the [Quick start](#quick-start) section of this guide.

 Additionally, you can [integrate CKEditor 5 from source](#using-ckeditor-from-source) which is a much more flexible and powerful solution, but requires some additional configuration.